 If the employee refuses to wear an offered face covering and does not indicate they are unable to wear a face covering:

 1.)
-Provide a gentle reminder that the University requires all employees to wear face coverings on all University property as an expectation of the job to comply with state health orders, help slow the spread of COVID-19 and mitigate the risk for others.
+Provide a gentle reminder that the University requires all employees to wear face coverings on all University property as an expectation of the job, help slow the spread of COVID-19 and mitigate the risk for others.

 2.)
 Remind the employee the only exceptions are for those employees who proceed through the OEO face covering exemption process and are granted an exemption and work adjustment.